InolofatsengMotloba/INOMOT520_BCL2024_GroupD_02_InolofatsengMotloba_SDF06/README.md

 #### Areas of Mastery

 - **CSS Layout Techniques**: I feel confident in creating a cohisive color scheme/theme.
 - **Responsive Design**: I implemented media queries by replicating other codes.
+Source: George W. Park (CodePen)
 - **Styling Elements**: I was able to style some images but I had to check through my notes.

 #### Challenges Faced